Administrative Procedure 321: Fundraising - Students

 1. Definition of Fundraising

-Fundraising is the direct solicitation of funds in the name of the school through approved sponsorship activities and the sale of products and services in consultation with and upon the advice of the school community.
+Maitland District School Board’s (AMDSB’s) administrative procedures, resulting in the direct solicitation of funds in the name of a school through sponsorship/donor activities and/or the sale of products and services as approved by the school principal in consultation with and upon the advice of the school community.
 Such activities may take place on or off school property.

 2. Fundraising in Schools

 2.1.
 The Director of Education and district staff members recognize that school-initiated canvassing or fundraising activities to support appropriate charitable organizations, community organizations or to improve the school learning environment, within the guidelines established by district administrative procedures, can serve as valuable learning experiences for students.
-Such activities are allowed in the schools of Avon Maitland District School Board.
+Such activities are allowed in the schools of AMDSB.

 2.2.
-The Director of Education has also been delegated the responsibility to ensure that:
+The Director of Education has the responsibility to ensure that:

 2.2.1.
 Canvassing or fundraising activities are planned and authorized so that the safety of students is maintained;